enzoephrem/LIFPRO/Segmentation/README.md

 ## Note

-Note that any demo should be launch within the demo folder
+Note that any demo should be launched within the demo folder

 ## Logs